pavben/WebIRC/README.md

 You can also:

 * /join #channel, /part #channel
-* /close channels or private message windows
+* /close channels or private message windows (will later add an 'x' close on tabs)
 * Talk in channels
+* Smart tab auto-complete prioritizing recent activity
 * Receive private messages and talk in them
 * Paste multi-line messages
 * Connect to IRC servers using SSL